ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # Complex Numbers and Quaternions

--   [We already expressed](tomasi-ray-tracing-05a.html#rotations) rotations in matrix form.
+-   [We have already expressed](tomasi-ray-tracing-05a.html#rotations) rotations in matrix form.

 -   It is also possible to express rotations using complex numbers (in 2D) or quaternions (in 3D).